anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-4-individual.md

 ### Mastery
 * All the Proficiency criteria are met
 * Functionality:
-  * Data is well-curated from the original dataset, with no extraneous data
+  * Data is well-curated from the original dataset, with no extraneous data that isn't used by the query
   * Data types are well-chosen for the dataset
   * Data tables (if used) contain little to no overlap (higher degree of normalization)
 * Design: